 Hoft has advanced the understanding of Trypanosoma cruzi, the infection that causes Chagas disease, a leading cause of infectious heart disease in Latin America for which no vaccines exist.
 His lab developed vaccines that are protective in mouse models of T. cruzi infection.
 He identified specific CD4 epitopes that are presented by a large proportion of the population as promising candidates for vaccine development.

-Hoft’s work has also advanced influenza vaccine development.
+Hoft’s work also has advanced influenza vaccine development.
 Influenza vaccines must be reformulated every year because of viral antigenic drift.
-Hoft has identified T cell epitopes that are highly conserved between different influenza strains, work that suggests that vaccines protective against diverse influenza strains may be within reach.
+Hoft has identified T cell epitopes that are highly conserved between different influenza strains, which suggests that vaccines protective against diverse influenza strains may be within reach.

 “I will apply my 30 years of experience conducting pre-clinical and clinical vaccine development work to optimally support NVAC’s multiple missions,” Hoft said.

-SLU researchers have extensive experience developing vaccines and treatments for infectious diseases and have been on the forefront of protecting the public from bioterrorism and other emergent threats, including pandemic influenza, smallpox, tularemia, anthrax and plague.
-SLU’s work has supported the development and licensure of multiple vaccines that currently are in clinical use.
+SLU researchers have extensive experience developing vaccines and treatments for infectious diseases and have been at the forefront of protecting the public from bioterrorism and other emergent threats, including pandemic influenza, smallpox, tularemia, anthrax and plague.
+SLU’s work has supported the development and licensure of multiple vaccines currently in clinical use.

 Established in 1836, Saint Louis University School of Medicine has the distinction of awarding the first medical degree west of the Mississippi River.
 The school educates physicians and biomedical scientists, conducts medical research, and provides health care on a local, national and international level.
 Research at the school seeks new cures and treatments in five key areas: infectious disease, liver disease, cancer, heart/lung disease, and aging and brain disorders.